 The bees are not actually eating the chicken feed or grains, but collecting pollen, minerals, dust and yeast.

-Honey bees feed on flower nectar, which they take back to their hive and transfer into honeycomb.
+Honey bees feed on flower nectar or sugar syrup, which they take back to their hive and transfer into honeycomb.
 This nectar is evaporated into honey, and once honey they cover it with a wax lid.
 This honey is the bees only source of carbohydrates in the winter after the flowers have died.

 Bees also feed on pollen.
 They mix pollen with nectar or honey to make something called bee bread.
 Bee bread is the bees main source of protein and is fed to bee larvae and newly emerged bees for growth and development.

 In North America, in the days following the winter solstice, a bee colonies queen will start laying eggs- as many as 1500 every day!
 This means that there will soon be lots of hungry larvae in desperate need of pollen.
 Obviously, in the middle of winter, there are no flowers to harvest pollen from.
 This is why the bees are visiting your feeders!